 Based on the ESG ratings of companies, an SRI score is then recalculated.
 This score, established on a scale of 0.5 (low performance) to 5 (best performance), means issuers can be ranked in relation to their ICB sector peers (level 2).
-Issuers are sorted into categories based on their SRI Score.
+L-.
 Each SRI category covers 20% of the issuers in the universe analysed.
 These categories are as follows:

-- Under Supervision: issuers lagging behind in consideration of ESG issues - Uncertain: issuers whose ESG issues are poorly managed - Followers: issuers whose ESG issues are averagely managed - Involved: issuers that are proactive in the consideration of ESG issues - Leaders: issuers most advanced in the consideration of ESG issues
+- Under Supervision: issuers lagging behind in consideration of ESG issues - Uncertain: issuers which have poorly managed their ESG issues - Followers: issuers which have moderately managed their ESG issues - Involved: issuers which actively take ESG issues into account - Leaders: issuers which are furthest ahead in taking ESG issues into account

-Issuers classified as "under supervision", corresponding to 20%, are excluded from the investable universe.
+Issuers belonging to the "Under Supervision" category are excluded from the investment universe.